zextras/sps-carbonio-ha-ansible-setup/README.md

   - `secondary` for PostgreSQL
 ```
 ### Full Inventory Example
-Here’s an example of the inventory file configured for HA:
+Here’s an example of the inventory file configured for Cluster Services Redundancy:
 ```
 [kafka]
 svc1.example.com broker_id=1